MDK-Packs/CB_Lab4Layer/layer/Board/LPCXpresso55S69/layer.Board.md

 Board: NXP LPCXpresso55S69
 --------------------------

-- The board layer for NXP LPCXpresso55S69 is using the software component `::Board Support: SDK Project Template: project_template (Variant: lpcxpresso55s69)` from `NXP.LPCXpresso55S69_BSP.12.3.0` pack
+The tables below list the device configuration for this board.
+The board layer for the NXP LPCXpresso55S69 is using the software component `::Board Support: SDK Project Template: project_template (Variant: lpcxpresso55s69)` from `NXP.LPCXpresso55S69_BSP.12.3.0` pack.

-- It is adapted using [*MCUXPresso Config Tools*](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-config-tools-pins-clocks-peripherals:MCUXpresso-Config-Tools)
+The heap/stack setup and the CMSIS-Driver assignment is in configuration files of related software components.

+The example project can be re-configured to work on custom hardware.
+Refer to ["Configuring Example Projects with MCUXpresso Config Tools"](https://github.com/MDK-Packs/Documentation/tree/master/Using_MCUXpresso) for information.

 ### System Configuration